-October 14, 2020 – Hypoadrenocorticism is an uncommon but serious and sometimes life-threatening disease of dogs.
+Updated January 18, 2024 – Hypoadrenocorticism is an uncommon yet severe and sometimes life-threatening disease in dogs.
 It is a chameleon of a disease, mimicking the signs of other more common canine health problems, which makes it a diagnostic challenge for veterinarians.

 Hypoadrenocorticism is a disease of low hormone output from the adrenal glands and can take different forms based on the hormones involved.

 Unlike many diseases manifest in older dogs, hypoadrenocorticism primarily affects young to middle-aged dogs, though older dogs are occasionally diagnosed with the ailment.
 While it can affect any sex or breed, certain breeds have a higher predisposition.
 These breeds include:

 Genetic analysis has revealed the heritability of the disease in some of these at-risk breeds.
 Prospective pet parents of these breeds should inquire about the history of hypoadrenocorticism in their dog's family.

 Signs of the disease can wax and wane for a long time.
 If left untreated, however, hypoadrenocorticism can be life-threatening.

 Unfortunately, physical examination findings rarely point to hypoadrenocorticism, making testing necessary for a conclusive diagnosis.